 Distinguished Alumni Award

-Carol Morgan School honors an alum who has excelled in their leadership roles, contributions to society, as well as demonstrated character skills reflecting values such as conscientiousness, and openness to learning and honesty.
-This recognition is given every year since 2003.
+Carol Morgan School honors an alum who has excelled in their leadership roles, contributions to society, and demonstrated character skills reflecting values such as conscientiousness, openness to learning, and honesty.
+This recognition has been given every year since 2003.

 The Distinguished Alumni Award recipient has the privilege of addressing the graduating class during the Senior Alumni Reception.
-This presents an opportunity to motivate them to serve as leaders in our society, to maintain a close relationship with Carol Morgan School and to uphold and live by the values shared by the CMS community.
+This presents an opportunity to motivate them to serve as leaders in our society, maintain a close relationship with Carol Morgan School, and uphold and live by the values shared by the CMS community.
 Distinguished Alumni Award recipients join a notable group of alums who have been presented with this recognition in the past.

 2022 Distinguished Alumni Award Recipient